schollz/downtown/README.md

 view downtown over the skyline. build skyscrapers or tear them down to change the sounds coming from the city. record and mix in your sounds into the city and even build your own towers.

-all cities are alike and all cities are different. like cities, this script welcomes change. the towers are built from supercollider tweets - you can [easily find more](https://twitter.com/search?q=SinOsc%20(%23supercollider%20OR%20%23sc%20OR%20%23sctweet)&src=typed_query&f=live). find one you like and [add it as a new tower in the city](https://github.com/schollz/infinitedigits/tree/master/1#new-towers). i welcome prs if you'd like to share your tower with this script.
+all cities are alike and all cities are different. like cities, this script welcomes change. the towers are built from supercollider tweets - you can [easily find more](https://twitter.com/search?q=SinOsc%20(%23supercollider%20OR%20%23sc%20OR%20%23sctweet)&src=typed_query&f=live) and then [add it as a new tower in the city](https://github.com/schollz/infinitedigits/tree/master/1#new-towers).

 ### Requirements